rcoh/aws-rust-developer-guide-v1/doc_source/dynamodb-local.md

 # DynamoDB local with the AWS SDK for Rust<a name="dynamodb-local"></a>

 This section describes how to use [Amazon DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html), which is a local version of the DynamoDB service\.
-You can use DyanmoDB Local by providing a static endpoint pointing to `http://localhost:8080`\.
+You can use DynamoDB Local by providing a static endpoint pointing to `http://localhost:8080`\.
 You must provide an AWS region and credentials, however, they need not be valid\.
 One way to do this is by providing a **localstack** profile in your `config` file \(`~/.aws/config` on Linux, OS X, and Linux; %userprofile%\\\.aws\\config on Microsoft Windows\), as shown, and setting **AWS\_PROFILE=localstack** when running your application\.

 ```
 [profile localstack]